 AG Bell will host its annual Global LSL Symposium July 9-11, 2020 with pre-symposium two-hour mini workshops starting on July 9.
 This year’s educational program includes many new events, including four keynote plenary sessions, a brand new technology forum, and two-hour mini workshops.
 Concurrent and poster presentation sessions will also be offered.
-This year’s event also offers opportunities to hear from and meet with new exhibitors, as will networking opportunities at social events.
+This year’s event also provides opportunities to hear from and meet with new exhibitors, as will networking opportunities at social events.
 Programming and events will be shared as they are confirmed.

 The official languages of the Global LSL Symposium venue are English and Spanish.